ELECTRICITY BILLS ARE GOING UP –

-PJM Interconnection, the company that manages the electrical grid serving Pennsylvania and several other states in the region, is failing to protect us from higher electricity bills.
-PJM recently held a power market auction to buy electricity for the future.
-Prices in that auction hit a record high.
-It is expected to increase family electricity bills by as much as $25 per month starting later this year
+PJM Interconnection, the company that manages the electrical grid serving Pennsylvania and several other states in the region, has failed to protect us from higher electricity bills.
+PJM’s decisions and actions are already increasing family electricity bills by as much as $25 per month, starting this June.
+More increases are coming if things at PJM don’t change.

 What is PJM Interconnection?

-PJM is an obscure but powerful company that runs the electrical grid for Pennsylvania and all or part of a dozen other states stretching from New Jersey all the way to Illinois.
+PJM is an obscure but powerful company that runs the electrical grid for 65 million people in Pennsylvania and all or part of a dozen other states stretching from New Jersey all the way to Illinois.
 PJM coordinates the flow of electricity from energy generators like power plants and solar farms to local utilities across a web of high-voltage transmission lines.
-It also buys electricity on behalf of utilities to make sure there is enough electricity to meet demand.
+It also approves new power projects and buys electricity on behalf of utilities to make sure there is enough power to meet demand.

-Decisions by PJM affect the price and reliability of electricity for 65 million people.
-Its decision-making is complicated, with little public accountability, and driven largely by power generators, utilities, and other energy corporations.
-Consumers have little say in decisions.
+Decisions by PJM affect electricity prices and reliability, but the process is rigged against us.
+Its decision-making is complicated, with little public accountability, and is driven largely by big power companies, utilities, and other energy corporations.
+Consumers have little say, but pay the price.
+And the corporations get the windfall.

 WHAT'S GONE WRONG?

-Prices increase when energy production falls short of demand.
-While data centers, AI, and crypto mining are driving up electricity needs, these higher costs could have been avoided if PJM had planned better.
+Prices rise when energy production falls short of demand.
+Data centers, AI, and crypto-mining are driving up needs, and more power is needed to keep up.
+Higher costs could have been avoided if PJM had planned better.

-2.)
-PJM's outdated grid connection process has created a massive backlog of new energy projects.
-They stopped accepting connection requests in 2022.
-About 95% of the 2,000 waiting projects are renewable energy sources.
+The biggest problem: PJM's outdated grid connection process has created a massive backlog of new energy projects.
+About 3,000 projects are waiting for PJM approval; about 95% are renewable energy sources, which are cheaper and quicker to build.
 This bottleneck leaves Pennsylvania relying heavily on gas for about 60% of its electricity, which is costlier and less reliable.
-Only 3% to 5% comes from cheaper, clean energy sources.
+Less than 5% comes from cheaper, clean energy sources.

 WHAT SHOULD BE DONE?

-Our grid needs better energy balance, incorporating more clean energy and battery storage to capture renewable power when it's most abundant and use it when needed.
-PJM should expedite project approvals and promote energy efficiency to reduce costs.
+Our grid needs better energy balance, incorporating more cheaper clean energy and battery storage to capture renewable power when it's most abundant and use it when needed.

 WHAT CAN YOU DO?